MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-cloud-stream-binder-java-app-with-service-bus.md

 3. Save and close the *application.properties* file.

-## Add sample code to implement basic Service Bus functionality
+## Implement basic Service Bus functionality

-In this section, you create the necessary Java classes for sending messages to your Service Bus.
+In this section, you see how to create the necessary Java classes for sending messages to your service bus.

 ### Modify the main application class